 Simply put, this application will boost the quality of game graphics to a certain extent where users still get a high frame rate so that the game remains comfortable to play.
 GeForce Experience will automatically detect what hardware is used to find their database for the most optimal settings.

-However, just like any other applications, GeForce Experience sometimes has some trouble issues or errors.
+However, just like any other application, GeForce Experience sometimes has some trouble issues or errors.
 One of the most common errors is GeForce Experience something went wrong, kind of error.
 Thus, this article will help you to deal with it.

 After we understand what GeForce Experience is for, we’ll get into the methods or options to solve the error.
 It often says something like; GeForce Experience something went wrong, try to restart or reboot your PC.
 In most cases, this kind of error also appears with an error code 0x0001 or 0x0003.
 If you’re seeing an error like this, then don’t panic because here are some ways to fix it: